arafatm/arafatm.github.io/_articles/agile/shape-up.md

 ### xxx Solve in the right sequence[](#solve-in-the-right-sequence)

-In addition to seeing where the work stands, we can use the hill chart to sequence the work—which problems to solve in which order.
+In addition to seeing where the work stands, we can use the hill chart to sequence the work - which problems to solve in which order.

 Some scopes are riskier than others.
-Imagine two scopes: One involves geocoding data—something the team has never done before.
+Imagine two scopes: One involves geocoding data - something the team has never done before.
 The other is designing and implementing an email notification.
 Both have unknowns.
 Both start at the bottom of the hill.
-This is where the team asks themselves: If we were out of time at the end of the cycle, which of these could we easily whip together—despite the unknowns—and which might prove to be harder than we think?
+This is where the team asks themselves: If we were out of time at the end of the cycle, which of these could we easily whip together - despite the unknowns - and which might prove to be harder than we think?

 That motivates the team to push the scariest work uphill first.
 Once they get uphill, they’ll leave it there and look for anything critically important